Kansas State vs Montana State Players to Watch - First Round

 Kansas State's Last Game

-Kansas State dropped its most recent game to TCU, 80-67, on Thursday.
-Desi Sills was its top scorer with 14 points.
+Kansas State lost its most recent game to TCU, 80-67, on Thursday.
+Keyontae Johnson was its top scorer with 14 points.

 |Name